| TAMPA

 Web Site Design by Aurora PhotoArts.

-and the slogan “The voice of Tampa Bay independent film” are
+slogan “The voice of Tampa Bay independent film” are trademarked,

-trademarked, even when not indicated in formats where the “TM”
+even when not indicated in formats where the “TM” is omitted

-is omitted for the purposes of art direction and design aesthetics.
-The
+for the purposes of art direction and design aesthetics.
+The “Coffeehouse

-the “Tampa Bay Film Conference”, “Tampa Bay Film Community”,
+Bay Film Conference”, “Tampa Bay Film Community”, and

-and other Tampa Bay Film branding and slogans are also trademarked, as
+other Tampa Bay Film branding and slogans are also trademarked, as are

-are the terms “underground film festival” and “online
+the terms “underground film festival” and “online film

-film festival” pertaining to the Tampa Bay market.
-They may not
+festival” pertaining to the Tampa Bay market.
+They may not be used

 and are documented; they cannot be disputed or ignored.
 Work on Tampa